Quantitative easing (QE) occurs when central banks, such as the U.S. Federal Reserve, create new money to buy government bonds or other securities.

 Aging demographics are deflationary.
 For most people, their peak spending years are their middle years, when they are raising a family.
 As they age into their golden years, many of them downsize their property, and spend less money elsewhere.
 They do spend more on healthcare, and healthcare prices have risen faster than the broad inflation rate.
 The United States and most other developed nations have increasingly high median ages and lower fertility rates, which presents a deflationary background force on the economy for many types of products and services outside of healthcare and some other key areas.
 When a population is older and slower-growing (or even outright shrinking as is the case with Japan), it takes a lot longer for demand to outpace supply whenever there is a supply glut, which pushes down prices.

 Trade surpluses are deflationary.
 The United States doesn’t have this, but Japan and some European countries do.
-When a country consistently produces more than it consumers, and thus develops a positive trade balance and particularly a positive current account balance, it means more wealth is flowing into that country each year than is flowing out.
+When a country consistently produces more than it consumes, and thus develops a positive trade balance and particularly a positive current account balance, it means more wealth is flowing into that country each year than is flowing out.
 This gives a currency a tendency to appreciate in price, which is deflationary.
 I covered a detailed Japanese example for this in my article, “How to Win a Currency War“.

 So, this newly-created money from QE in 2008 to 2014 went up against several deflationary forces.
 It has been offset by rapidly improving technology, labor offshoring, businesses with no apparent mandate to be profitable, a lack of commodity scarcity, wealth concentration, debt defaults, and aging demographics.
 In other developed countries, their QE efforts have also been offset by positive trade balances and current account balances.